 What do you do with the teabag, assuming you are using bagged tea?
 This is not a proven faux pas either way.
 Also depending on who is serving you, they may ask you to add the milk first before they pour the hot tea.
 This will give you a warmer tea, than pouring the milk after.

 Is there a difference between a cream tea, afternoon tea or high tea?
-Does it really matter?
+Does it matter?
 Where does the small fork go, on the inside or outside of the larger fork?
 Why do I have two forks, is it there in case I drop one?
 Do the forks go on the right or the left of the plate?

 So here are a few questions we will answer in this post.
 Below you will see a place setting on how to set the table properly.